 DC Metro Stops Map & Station Guide Red, Blue, Yellow & More

-DC Metro stops Whether you’re a first-time visitor to Washington, D.C., or a daily commuter navigating the nation’s capital, understanding the DC Metro stops, the layout of the Washington DC Metro stops map, and the flow of the Red Line stops can save you time, stress, and even money.
+DC Metro stops Whether a first time visitor to Washington, D.C.
+Or a daily commuter, navigating nation’s capital understanding DC Metro Stops, the layout map of the Washington DC Metro can help in saving time, reduce stress and reduce travel costs.

 The Washington Metro, operated by WMATA (Washington Metropolitan Area Transit Authority), is the second busiest rapid transit system in the United States.
 With six color-coded lines and nearly 100 stations, it’s your best bet for efficiently exploring everything from Capitol Hill to charming Virginia suburbs.